 Chapter 12/13 Trustee

 Vt.
 LBR 3013-2.
 Classification of Claims and Interests in Chapter 12.

 Secured and Priority Claims.
 The chapter 12 trustee must pay all secured and priority claims the amount indicated in the proof of claim unless either the creditor affirmatively consents to a different treatment or an objection to the claim is filed and sustained.
-Where no proof of claim for a secured or priority debt is filed, the chapter 12 trustee must pay the amount provided in the plan.
+If a priority or secured creditor does not file a proof of claim, the chapter 12 trustee must pay the amount provided in the plan.

 Vt.
 LBR 3013-3.
 Classification of Claims and Interests in Chapter 13.

 Secured and Priority Claims.
-The chapter 13 trustee must pay all secured and priority claims the amount indicated in the proof of claim unless either the creditor affirmatively consents to a different treatment or an objection to the claim is filed and sustained.
-Where no proof of claim for a secured or priority debt is filed, the chapter 13 trustee must pay the amount provided in the plan.
+The chapter 13 trustee must pay all secured and priority claims in the amount indicated on the proof of claim unless either the creditor affirmatively consents to a different treatment or an objection to the claim is filed and sustained.
+If a priority or secured creditor does not file a proof of claim, the chapter 13 trustee must pay the amount provided in the plan.

 Vt.
-LBR 3014-1. § 1111(b) Election in Chapter 11.
+LBR 3014-1.
+Section 1111(b) Election.

+Election in Chapter 11 Non-Subchapter V Cases.

-A class of secured creditors may make an election under § 1111(b) of the Code up to 14 days before the confirmation hearing, unless the Court sets a different date.
+Except with respect to subchapter V cases, a class of secured creditors may make an election under § 1111(b) up to 14 days before the confirmation hearing, unless the Court sets a different date.

+Election in Chapter 11 Subchapter V Cases.

+In subchapter V cases, a class of secured creditors may make an election under § 1111(b) not later than 30 days after the debtor files a subchapter V plan.

 Vt.
 LBR 3015-1.
 Plan Requirements in Chapter 13.